BBSRC Impact Report 2011 highlights impacts in food security and innovation

 Today (4 January 2012), the Biotechnology and Biological Sciences Research Council (BBSRC) publishes its Impact Report 2011.
 The report details BBSRC's ongoing efforts to ensure that BBSRC-funded research in basic biology can be fully exploited to deliver economic and social benefits for the UK.

-The report (see related links) picks out a number of major highlights from 2010 - 2011 including research to produce a draft sequence of the wheat genome and the launch of a new variety of Broccoli, called Beneforté, developed with funding from BBSRC.
+The report (see below) picks out a number of major highlights from 2010 - 2011 including research to produce a draft sequence of the wheat genome and the launch of a new variety of Broccoli, called Beneforté, developed with funding from BBSRC.

 Access to the wheat genome will support global food security efforts by helping breeders and farmers to increase production sustainably; it also has the potential to increase the competitiveness of UK farming: the wheat harvest is worth around £1.6Bn a year to the UK economy.